Maintaining Good Customer Relationships Keeps Your Business Merry

 How was your Christmas haul this summer?
 Did any cards or gifts stand out?
 Did anyone guess what you were really interested in or did you get a lot of same old same old?
 Maybe you can’t even remember, or maybe you didn’t get anything at all (horror!).

-If a CRM (Customer Relationship Marketing) natural like the Santa with his elves, North Pole factory and wish list system was in charge of the gift giving, we’d all be smiling for months.
-However, a lot of gift givers take a much different, less disciplined route (if they take one at all!), which of course leads to poor results in the matching of cards and gifts to recipients.
+If a CRM (Customer Relationship Marketing) is like Santa with his elves in the North Pole factory, and a wishlist system was in charge of the gift-giving, we’d all be smiling for months.
+However, a lot of gift-givers take a much different, less disciplined route (if they take one at all!), which of course leads to poor results in the matching of cards and gifts to recipients.